Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Acknowledgments

-\textbf{Acknowledgements.} We thank T. Kulczycki for discussions on intrinsic ultracontractivity and eigenfunction estimates.
+The authors thank IHES, Bures-sur-Yvette, for a visiting fellowship providing an ideal environment to joint work.
+We are pleased to thank \mbox{T.~Kulczycki} for discussions on intrinsic ultracontractivity and eigenfunction estimates.
 Our special appreciation goes to M. Kwa\'snicki for reading a preliminary version of the manuscript, and for many valuable comments and discussions on intrinsic ultracontractivity and estimates of local extrema of harmonic functions.
 We also thank the anonymous referee for a careful reading of the manuscript and observations which improved our paper.